 ArchiveWhen you add your domain using the correct procedures, your site should not experience any downtime during the change.
 These tips cover the full DNS setup in Cloudflare.

 Completing the setup in the following order should eliminate any downtime.

-Add the site to Cloudflare - in your Cloudflare dashboard, add the site to your account.
+Add the site to Cloudflare - in your Cloudflare dashboard, add the site to your account and select a plan.

 Unencrypted & unverified connections

 Imagine you open Paypal and suddenly get that warning